MattGaarder/moovie-project/matt-notes/notes.md

 5. Video ID from this function is stored in a variable that is inserted into iFrame video embed DONE (lets start off with this a MVP).
 I want to use the API to retrieve the trailers and display them in a visually appealing way, such as in a grid or a carousel.

 6. Make all this information appear presentable on the page.
-NOT YET.
-Delegate.
+DONE

 7. Applies object keys as classes to generated p elements to apply styles in CSS.
 DONE